Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - reliability
 - capacity in terms of Ah
 - maximum peak current
-- temeperature operating range
+- temperature operating range
 - charging time
 - deterioration
 - cost

 All batteries exploit a redox reaction to produce current, today the most common are based on litium ions and alkaline (NiMH).
 Capacity rating systems
-- reserve capacity RC: time required for a fully charged battery under a costant 25 A current draw to reach 10.5 volts at 80 °F.
+- Reserve Capacity RC: time required for a fully charged battery under a costant 25 A current draw to reach 10.5 volts at 80 °F.
 - Cold Cranking Amps (CCA): Amperes that can be provided for 30 seconds at 0 °F while maintaining 1.2 V per cell.

 Batteries also have a leakage current that discarge them over time (8 - 20% per year) so it is often the case that the operating period of an embedded system is more due to the battery discharging itself than the power consumption of the system.